bvelasquez/console_mcp/DESIGN.md

 ## Overview

-The Console MCP (Model Context Protocol) is a bridge system that connects external console processes with Copilot through structured log capture and search capabilities.
-This project consists of two main components:
+The Console MCP (Model Context Protocol) is a bridge system that connects external console processes with Copilot through structured log capture, search capabilities, and session context management.
+This project consists of three main components:

 1. **Console Logger** - A command wrapper that captures stdout/stderr from any process and stores it in a searchable database
 2. **MCP Server** - Provides tools for searching, analyzing, and monitoring the captured logs through the Model Context Protocol
+3. **Session Summary System** - Captures and enables searching of development session context across different Copilot instances

 ## Architecture